mrRomanovsky/news-server/README.md

 ### POST-requests:

 All posts requests should contain request bodies with necessary information.
-See examples of request bodies in requests-examples.txt
+See examples of request bodies in sh-requests.

 /users - create new user